Flotta: North Sea oil

 In 1974, Occidental Petroleum started construction of the island's oil terminal.
-This became the second largest major oil terminal serving the UK North Sea, the largest being Sullom Voe in Shetland.
+This became the largest major oil terminal serving the UK North Sea, until Sullom Voe oil terminal in Shetland opened in 1978.

 It took only two years from the start of construction until the first of the crude oil was pumped into the terminal, during which thousands of workers were posted at the "camp" in Flotta to complete the facility as Britain's thirst for oil was growing by the day.
 The Flotta oil terminal was opened by the energy minister, Tony Benn MP, on 11 January 1977.

 The oil terminal provides the landing for the Piper and Claymore fields pipeline system.
 In addition, it provides a safe facility for the receipt and transshipment of oil produced from the UK Atlantic margins.

 Geography and environment

 Flotta lies at the southern end of Scapa Flow, with Calf of Flotta being at the north-east corner of the island.
 The island of Fara is 300 m across Weddel Sound, to the north-west.
 Meanwhile, Switha, South Walls and Hoy are each approximately 1 km from Flotta, to the south, south-west and west, respectively.
 Nevi Skerry is situated 1 km east of Flotta in the Sound of Hoxa.
 South Ronaldsay is approximately 2.5 km east of Flotta, also across the sound of Hoxa.
 The highest point on Flotta is West Hill at 58 m, adjacent to the wind turbine.
 The main population centre is at Whome, which is situated in the centre of the southern half of the island.
 To the north, Whome is separated from the Golta Peninsula by Pan Hope, a tidal bay.